aws-samples/eks-workshop/content/advanced/430_emr_on_eks/eks_emr_using_node_selectors.md

 As we can see, for yellow cabs, the most famous pickup locations are "132" and "138" for both 2019 and 2020.
 "132" and "138" are the codes for JFK and LaGuardia airports.
 The code to location mapping is defined at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page under "Taxi Zone Lookup Table".

-Even though, "132"/JFK is the busiest location for both 2019 and 2020, we can see the significant drop in traffic due to covid-19.
+"132"/JFK is the busiest location for both 2019 and 2020 and we can see the significant drop in traffic due to covid-19.
 For 2019, the cumulative distance travelled by all yellow cabs from JFK as a pickup location was 41.1 million miles.
 The number dropped to 9 million miles for 2020.

 Similarly, the total distance travelled for second most busiest pick up location (138/LaGuardia) dropped from 19.8 million miles to 3.6 million miles.